-testData The input test data to batch correct

-pcaPlots a logical value indicating whether or not the function should create PCA plots.
+testData The input test data to batch correct pcaPlots a logical value indicating whether or not the function should create PCA plots.
+The default is FALSE. combat_train the ComBat training data data frame.
+If you do not have this, the function will attempt to download it from the internet.
+Please contact the developers if you have any issues with access to the file. plots_to_console By default this function will write PDF versions of the plots.
+Set this to TRUE to send the plots to the command line.
 The default is FALSE.

-combat\train the ComBat training data data frame.
-If you do not have this, the function will attempt to download it from the internet.
-Please contact the developers if you have any issues with access to the file.